Brian Boru, Charles and James « Catholic Insight

 On this day in 1014, at the Battle of Clontarf, just outside Dublin, the great high king of Ireland, Brian Boru, died in battle against the Vikings – a Good Friday that year, alas.
-The Irish won – which is why it’s still called Ireland, and not Daneland – but at great cost, with many killed on both sides.
+The Irish won – which is why it’s still called Ireland, and not Daneland, and with better music as a result – but at great cost, with many killed on both sides.
 Brian and his soldiers had just about annihilated the Viking coalition, when a band of them retreating stumbled on the King’s tent, overcame his bodyguard, and slew the elderly Irish warrior-king, who lives on in memory

 They say that everyone named ‘O’Brien’ – Son of Brien – is in some way descended from Boru, which would include close to half of Ireland, I would guess.
 My own paternal grandmother was an O’Brien, from lovely Donegal, who grew up speaking Gaelic, and I recall with fondness her Irish lilt.